Aqaba: Late Roman and Byzantine periods

-Early Muslim period
+Early Muslim Ayla

 Aila fell to the Islamic armies by 629, and the ancient settlement was left to decay, while a new Arab city was established outside its walls under Uthman ibn Affan, known as Ayla (آيلا).

 The Early Muslim city was excavated in 1986 by a team from the University of Chicago.
 Artefacts are now on exhibit at Aqaba Archaeological Museum and Jordan Archaeological Museum in Amman.
 The fortified city was inscribed in a rectangle of 170 × 145 meters, with walls 2.6 meters thick and 4.5 meters high, surrounding a fortified structure, occupying an area of 35 × 55 meters.
 24 towers defended the city.
 The city had four gates on all four sides, defining two main lines intersecting at the centre.
 The intersection of these two thoroughfares was indicated by a tetrapylon (a four-way arch), which was later transformed into a luxury residential building decorated with frescoes dated to the tenth century.
-This type of urban structure, called MSIR, is typical of early Islamic fortified settlements.
+This type of urban structure, known as a misr (pl. amsar), is typical of early Islamic fortified settlements.

-The city prospered from 661 to 750 under the Ummayads and beyond under the Abbasids (750–970) and the Fatimids (970–1116).
+The city prospered from 661 to 750 under the Umayyads and beyond under the Abbasids (750–970) and the Fatimids (970–1116).
 Ayla took advantage of its key position as an important step on the road to India and Arab spices (frankincense, myrrh), between the Mediterranean Sea and the Arabian Peninsula.
 The city is also mentioned in several stories of the Arabian Nights.

 The geographer Shams Eddin Muqaddasi describes Ayla as nearby the ruined ancient city.

 The city was mentioned in Medieval Arabic sources as having a mixed population of Jews and Christians.
 It subsequently became an important station for pilgrim caravans on the way to Mecca.

+The city was "completely destroyed" by the 1068 Near East earthquake.